wearscript/wearscript-docs/myo.rst

 Myo
 ===
 The Myo uses bluetooth-le and can only be connected to Android Kit Kat devices (e.g., Nexus 5).
-As the SDK is not publicly available you'll need to get the Myo binary of WearScript (currently a private branch) from us.
-If you are part of the Myo Alpha program we can add you to the repository.

-This demonstrates training the Myo, saying out loud which gesture is performed.
+This demonstrates pairing the Myo, saying out loud which gesture is performed.
+Remember, the setup gesture must be performed every time the device is paired before it will return data.
 NONE is produced after a gesture is stopped (e.g., a clenched fist will stay FIST until it is released and then will be NONE).
 It also streams the accelerometer, orientation, and gyro to the sensors tab (see WS.dataLog).

 .. code-block:: html